xoltia/mpv/README.md

 ```

 ## Requirements
-The package requires that the `mpv` executable is installed on the system.
+The package requires that the `mpv` executable is installed on the system and in the PATH, or
+for the location of mpv to be provided using `ProcessOptions`.

 ## Usage
 Check the [documentation](https://pkg.go.dev/github.com/xoltia/mpv) for more information.
 For specific commands and properties not directly implemented, see the